JohnnyPol/Pi_Cluster-ECE_NTUA_2024-2025/README.md

 - **Job scheduling:** SLURM with Munge authentication and MPI integration
 - **Monitoring:** Prometheus, Node Exporter, and Grafana dashboard

+### Login Node Setup
+How we download the OS for the login node and the other nodes.
+Step by step how we setup the login node
+Write a script for this.
 ---

 ## Netboot (PXE Boot)